uofu-adv-emb-25/lab09_james_ben/README.md

 * Trains will never avoid the sensor.

 * Setting time to 0 will reset the timer after 10s.

+* For all trains, there exists a sensor for which train A corresponds to sensor A.

 # Part 2: Varying invariants
 * (ringing, arms_up) -> +nb_approach \